mhenke/cfwheels-training/00-d-requirements.md

 ### Accessibility

 * As much as possible all projected materials (documents, slides, code) are available in print and on your screen for easy viewing.
-We want to be fully inclusive, so if there is something you need to work at your best, let us know and well do our best to make it happen.
+We want to be fully inclusive, so if there is something you need to work at your best, let us know and we'll do our best to make it happen.